GreenJon902/UltimateDrumScorerPro/CONTRIBUTING.md

 Bar - A full line between score section sections
 Bar - Depending on the context, bar can also mean all types of bars (bars, half bars, slanted bars) at the same time
 Half bar - The smaller bar that exists when note lengths aren't equal.
 Can be before or after
+Before bar / After bar - Shortened version of before half bar or after half bar.
 Slanted bar - The bar that is at an angle for score section sections that aren't attached to anything else
 Dots - Same as in music
 Decoration - A symbol that is not a note but exists in the score (like a repeat mark)
 Storage - Should be last word, means it's savable and should be in scoreStorage
+Note level - The system to position notes relative to other notes.
+Major note level - The integer part of a note level.
+Two notes with different major levels will be on different lines.
+Minor note level - The decimal part of a note level.
+This only effects anything when two notes have the same note level in the same Score section section.

 ###### Abbreviations
 nid - Short for note id